ValentinC14/Projet-EDF/README.md

 In the midst of all this collected data, we have stations that transmit highly reliable data and serve as a benchmark.
 These are data from 279 "synop" stations distributed homogeneously over all French territories.

 Thus, each extracted meteorological station was associated with the closest reference synop station.
 We used 4 statistical indicators to judge the similarity or difference between a station and its reference (= its synop).
 The criteria were: bias, standard deviation, MAE and MAPE.

+Finally, we used a supervised learning algorithm (KMeans) to create selection criteria on the indicators.
+Indeed, a compromise had to be found between the number of stations and its quality.